Assessment of relationship status - processes, roles and responsibilities 106-07120000

 - All SUOR reviews must be done at appropriate timeframes, depending on the customer’s circumstances, based on the SUOR review guide

-- See Member of a couple reviews - SUOR
+- See Member of a couple reviews - Separated Under One Roof (SUOR)

 Section 24 assessments

 - A customer may not request a Section 24 assessment, as they may not be aware of it.
-If the customer's circumstances indicate a Section 24 assessment may be warranted, Service Officers must offer the customer to test their entitlement
+If the customer's circumstances indicate a Section 24 assessment may be warranted, Service Officers must offer the customer the option to test their eligibility

-- When a customer is requesting an initial Section 24 assessment, including new claim processing, if possible, do it first contact.
+- When a customer is requesting an initial Section 24 assessment, including new claim processing, if possible, it must be done at first point of contact.
+(Note: all Service Officers processing new claims must complete the Section 24 assessment unless the customer is residing overseas).
 If the Service Officer does not have the skill set to do the Section 24 assessment, a referral may be required

 - If the Section 24 assessment is for a customer who lives overseas, Centrelink International Services (CIS) conduct the assessment.
 If the customer lives in Australia but their partner lives overseas, the assessment is done through normal channels (not by CIS)